david415/ansible-tor/README.md

 tor_distribution_release should be set to the desired distribution of the Tor Project's APT repo - http://deb.torproject.org/torproject.org

-Perhaps many debian users will want to specify "wheezy"... however if you intend to operate a tor bridge then you unless you probably want "tor-experimental-0.2.5.x-wheezy" so that you can have ServerTransportOptions in your torrc.
+Perhaps many debian users will want to specify "wheezy".

-tor_obfsproxy_home variable should set when you want to use obfsproxy with your bridge configuration.
+tor_obfsproxy_home variable should be set when you want to use obfsproxy with your bridge configuration.
 Perhaps I should change this to be a boolean variable names tor_run_obfsproxy... and then set a reasonable default for the obfsproxy python virtual env directory?